KingiLikesMineCraft/playstrategy-bot-client/README.md

     - `offer_draw_pieces`: The bot only offers/accepts draws if the position has less than or equal to `offer_draw_pieces` pieces.
 - `online_moves`: This section gives your bot access to various online resources for choosing moves like opening books and endgame tablebases.
 This can be a supplement or a replacement for chess databases stored on your computer.
 There are three sections that correspond to three different online databases:
     1. `chessdb_book`: Consults a [Chinese chess position database](https://www.chessdb.cn/), which also hosts a xiangqi database.
-    2. `lichess_cloud_analysis`: Consults [Lichess' own position analysis database](https://lichess.org/api#operation/apiCloudEval).
+    2. `playstrategy_cloud_analysis`: Consults [playstrategy' own position analysis database](https://playstrategy.org/api#operation/apiCloudEval).
-    3. `online_egtb`: Consults either the online Syzygy 7-piece endgame tablebase [hosted by Lichess](https://lichess.org/blog/W3WeMyQAACQAdfAL/7-piece-syzygy-tablebases-are-complete) or the chessdb listed above.
+    3. `online_egtb`: Consults either the online Syzygy 7-piece endgame tablebase [hosted by playstrategy](https://playstrategy.org/blog/W3WeMyQAACQAdfAL/7-piece-syzygy-tablebases-are-complete) or the chessdb listed above.
     - Configurations common to all:
         - `enabled`: Whether to use the database at all.
         - `min_time`: The minimum time in seconds on the game clock necessary to allow the online database to be consulted.
-    - Configurations only in `chessdb_book` and `lichess_cloud_analysis`:
+    - Configurations only in `chessdb_book` and `playstrategy_cloud_analysis`:
         - `move_quality`: Choice of `"all"` (`chessdb_book` only), `"good"`, or `"best"`.
             - `all`: Choose a random move from all legal moves.
             - `best`: Choose only the highest scoring move.
             - `good`: Choose randomly from the top moves.
-In `lichess_cloud_analysis`, the top moves list is controlled by `max_score_difference`.
+In `playstrategy_cloud_analysis`, the top moves list is controlled by `max_score_difference`.
 In `chessdb_book`, the top list is controlled by the online source.
         - `min_depth`: The minimum search depth for a move evaluation for a database move to be accepted.
     - Configurations only in `chessdb_book`:
         - `contribute`: Send the current board position to chessdb for later analysis.
-    - Configurations only in `lichess_cloud_analysis`:
+    - Configurations only in `playstrategy_cloud_analysis`:
         - `max_score_difference`: When `move_quality` is set to `"good"`, this option specifies the maximum difference between the top scoring move and any other move that will make up the set from which a move will be chosen randomly.
 If this option is set to 25 and the top move in a position has a score of 100, no move with a score of less than 75 will be returned.
         - `min_knodes`: The minimum number of kilonodes to search.
 The minimum number of nodes to search is this value times 1000.
     - Configurations only in `online_egtb`:
         -  `max_pieces`: The maximum number of pieces in the current board for which the tablebase will be consulted.
-        - `source`: One of `chessdb` or `lichess`.
-Lichess also has tablebases for atomic and antichess while chessdb only has those for standard.
+        - `source`: One of `chessdb` or `playstrategy`. playstrategy also has tablebases for atomic and antichess while chessdb only has those for standard.
 - `engine_options`: Command line options to pass to the engine on startup.
 For example, the `config.yml.default` has the configuration
 ```yml
   engine_options: